Why does Friendly Borders want to protect cultures from extinction?

 Similarly we acknowledge that issues of ethnicity often come into play in local and national politics.
 Friendly Borders does not endorse nationalism or any political cause whatsoever.
 Rather our focus is strictly on developing a better understanding of humanity through its many representations.

 Further it will be useful to note the following in the way that Friendly Borders regards ethnicity.
-Ethnic solidarities and identities are claimed most often where groups do not seek "national" autonomy, but rather a recognition internal to or cross-cutting national or state boundaries.
+Ethnic solidarities and identities are claimed most often where groups do not seek national autonomy, but rather a recognition internal to or cross-cutting national or state boundaries.
 Some ethnic groups or people will overlap with one another (e.g. Mexican Americans and Americans).
 Some ethnic groups or peoples have states, while others are stateless.
 Regardless of this fact, all groups are treated equally and celebrated.

 How can you teach your children the importance of your native tongue?

-You can start by making them realize that they can preserve their native language and thus conserve their culture in the wake of our rapidly changing world, which seems to attach little value to the languages of small groups and languages whose extent is limited.
+You can start by making them realize that they can promote their native language and thus conserve their culture in the wake of our rapidly changing world, which seems to attach little value to the languages of small groups and languages whose extent is limited.
 By teaching children the importance of their native tongue, you teach them the importance of their origins and community, and the beauty of their culture.
 What they learn to appreciate deeply, they will want to keep alive.

 There are untold benefits from conserving your native language and passing it on from generation to generation, even if a more powerful or dominant language makes the effort seem impractical.